 Step 6: Train the model.

-In this step you will train the model on the training set images and validate it using the (you guessed it) validation set.
+In this step, the model will be trained on the training set image and verified using the validation set (as you guessed).

 model.fit(X_train, y_train, epochs=10, validation_data=(X_test, y_test))